getheobald/reversi-placeholder/README.md

 # Reversi
 This repo is a placeholder for this project because the code is private at the professor's request to protect intellectual property.
 Please reach out at gracelyntheobald@gmail.com to view.
 ## OVERVIEW
-This is a codebase for playing a game of Reversi, or Othello, on a hexagonal board rather than the traditional square.
+This is a Java codebase for playing a game of Reversi, or Othello, on a hexagonal board rather than the traditional square.
 The code supports both human vs human and human vs computer play, as well as supervised computer vs computer play.

 It is playable both in textual form in an IDE and through clicking via a GUI in a .jar file.